TwilioTraining/basic-taskrouter-node-server/README.md

 ## How To Use This Code
 1. [Download this repositories code](https://github.com/TwilioTraining/basic-taskrouter-node-server/archive/master.zip) to your computer and unzip the file.
-2. From terminal go into the `node-taskrouter-server` directory on your computer.
+2. From terminal go into the `basic-taskrouter-node-server` directory on your computer.
 3. Once in that directory run `npm install` to install all the necessary dependencies.
-4. In the `node-taskrouter-server` directory create a `.env` file.
+4. In the `basic-taskrouter-node-server` directory create a `.env` file.
 5. Copy the contents of the `.env.example` file into your `.env` file and fill in the missing values.
 (These values can be found in your Twilio Console Dashboard and TaskRouter Workspace)

 ## Start Your Server